-Please note that some voyage types are not available on particular server configurations.
 Check your ship's Configure Voyage screen for a listing of types available to you and your hearties!
 The full list of voyage types is below:

 - Pillaging - The vessel is actively seeking other vessels to battle.
 The difficulty and their fighting style are configurable.
 Additionally, whether yer interested in attacking other player vessels is configurable.

 - Trading - The vessel is trying to move its cargo between islands and avoid brigands who would seek to take it.
 Jobbers are paid by the league point.
 Ye can configure the amount to pay per working jobber, and the pay will be split based on their performance.

 - Blockading - The vessel is participating in a blockade.
 Jobbers are paid through the vessel's flag's blockade job offer, which are set by the royalty of the flag.
 Ye may only designate a vessel as blockading if ye are at an island where yer flag has an open job offer.

 - Greeter Pillaging - The vessel is on a training mission, run by a greeter.
 New pirates are encouraged to board these vessels to learn the ropes.
 Cannonballs and rum are not consumed on these voyages, but less loot is pillaged from enemy vessels.
 New pirates are paid an average of 10 pieces of eight per league in addition to what they earn as their share of the booty.
 Only greeters may designate a vessel as on a greeter pillage.